uri-yanover/4qbits/_pages/managerial-credo.md

 categories: business leadership
 ---

+- The foundation of any relationship, in and out of business is assuming ability (competence) and good intent ("doing one's best in the circumstances").
+This is especially important for your peers and subordinates.
+Challenging that this assumption is not a tabu, but it needs to be performed surgically - with the proper tools and guidance.

 1. My role as a manager's role is threefold: (i) To build an organization, (ii) To enact control over the routine, and (iii) To impactfully mitigate emergencies.

 2. When I build an organization, I'm responsible for the existence of the apparatus around each subordinate, and the subordinates are responsible for running that apparatus.
 The subordinates and I will join forces in designing and improving the apparatus, but the overall responsibility is mine; likewise, the subordinates and I will join forces in running the apparatus but the overall responsibility is theirs.